 An inverter AC often costs nearly 20-25 % higher than normal AC of same rating.
 So unless the usage is not very heavy or the electricity cost is not that high, it may take up to 5-7 years just to recover high upfront cost of an inverter AC.

-However, this Daikin 0.8 ton AC is one of the cheapest yet one of the best inverter ACs on a budget.
+However, this Daikin 0.8 ton AC on Amazon is one of the cheapest yet one of the best inverter ACs on a budget.

 - High Maintenance cost.

 An inverter AC consist of very sophisticated circuitry and relatively higher number of moving parts, so the maintenance cost of inverter AC shall turn out to be higher.

 - High operation cost in case of frequent opening and closing of room.